 Padding in my still-bare feet and nightgown, sheltered by the privacy of my warn sweater, I tentatively slip into the courtyard and settle on the edge of a chair at the table in the covered area.
 What a pleasant morning I conclude.
 Then follow it up with sweeping the courtyard and the apartment, doing some hand-washing, have a shower and finish off by scrubbing and drying the dishes in the kitchen.
-It is my way of living in a place I am visiting – a way where I anchor the sounds of the birds, whose names I don’t know, sing in the trees overhead and the size of the courtyard, the kitchen and bathroom are measured and remembered by the steps that I took around each.
-Possibly this information isn’t necessary but what comes with these solid knots of information is colours, forms and the quality of the light.
+It is my way of living in a place I am visiting – a way where I anchor the sounds of the birds, whose names I don’t know, singing in the trees overhead, and the size of the courtyard, the kitchen and bathroom are measured and remembered by the steps that I take around each.
+Possibly, this information isn’t necessary.
+But what comes with these solid knots of information is colours, forms and the quality of the light.
 These are important to a painter and a photographer.
 These must be remembered and recalled for later work.

 Once the chores are completed, I begin to reminisce about Narbonne France and its 2,500 years of history yet again.
 Oh, not the medieval town itself so much but the rows of ruins stacked high in Our Lady of Lamourguier.
 Since 1868, the 11th century church has been used as a warehouse to hold various carved elements removed from Narbonne’s walls during demolition and it contains approximately 2000 ancient Roman lapidary blocks.
 Since cameras were allowed during my visit I can take us inside.
 Shall we go have a look?